You should be able to enjoy your home and garden without being affected by smoke from a neighbour or a nearby business.

 Smoke from homes

-We have designated the whole of Barnsley as a 'smoke control area' to improve our air quality and reduce pollution from burning coal, oil or wood as fuel.
+We've designated the whole of Barnsley as a smoke control area to improve our air quality and reduce pollution from burning coal, oil or wood as fuel.

 This means that everyone with a heating appliance must make sure that they: